devrubinho/rubinho-install-dev/readme.md

 - ✅ **Per-user separation** - clearly shows what's being cleaned for each user

-- ✅ **macOS verification** - scripts refuse to run on non-macOS systems
+- ✅ **OS verification** - scripts refuse to run on incorrect systems (macOS scripts only run on macOS, Linux scripts only run on Linux)

 - ✅ **Detailed logging** of freed space